rotundasoftware/parcelify/README.md

 # Parcelify

-Parcelify is a browserify wrapper that allows you to create bundles of css from style assets in npm modules.
+Parcelify is a browserify wrapper for creating bundles of css from style assets in npm modules.

 ## How dat work?